anonymousGiga/tracking-allocator/README.md

-This repo provide a memory allocator for measuring HasmMap and Vec.
+This repo provide a memory allocator for measuring heap memory size of HashMap and Vec.